 We need to work together.
-We need to work with all of the tools that are available in all of the countries that are in our coalition to fight terrorism, and we must figure out more effective ways in order to accomplish that.
+We need to work with all of the tools that are available in all of the countries that are in our coalition to fight terrorism, and we must figure out more effective ways to accomplish that.
 We must give at least equal attention and resources to countering the social media appeal, the ideology, the lies, and all the different contributing conditions that provide fertile ground for groups like ISIL to grow and flourish.

-1 Mr. Chairman, we have spent trillions of dollars in our fight against terrorists.

-2 Most of it, over 90 percent, goes to the Department of Defense, as is needed.
-I do not building democratic institutions, and I think it is our committee's responsibility to be there in order to understand that.
+Mr. Chairman, we have spent trillions of dollars in our fight against terrorists.
+Most of it, over 90 percent, goes to the Department of Defense, as is needed.
+I do not disagree with our support of our men and women who are defending our country.
+We need resources in diplomacy and development assistance, the so-called "soft powers" of building democratic institutions, and I think it is our committee's responsibility to be there in order to understand that.
 So I very much appreciate this hearing.